ELan886/Project-Portfolio/Intro to DS/README.md

 ## Additional Graphs
 Graphs comparing the rates of assault, rape, murder, and robbery over the years provide a visual representation of the trends and differences between the two states.

-## Future Work
-To extend this study, additional datasets including non-violent crimes should be analyzed to compare overall safety on a larger scale.